-The single-note ornaments are cuts, strikes, and slides.
-Cuts and strikes are pitched articulations while tonguing and throating are non-pitched articulations.
 The slide is an inflection.
 It has too long a duration to be considered an articulation in my view, though you can certainly play very quick and subtle slides.

-Single-note ornaments and articulations can be utilized alone, and some can be combined and played simultaneously, or "stacked," in a variety of ways to give the player a very wide palette of ways to express a single note.
+Single-note ornaments and articulations can be utilized alone, and some can be combined and played simultaneously, or "stacked," in a variety of ways to give the player a very wide palette of ways to express single notes.